- Customer Experience

 “That’s why we’re so impacted as consumers when we know brands are talking to us as if they know who we are and what we want, because they do.
 Every brand can collect relevant data consumers are happy to divulge in exchange for us, as marketers, to give them a world-class experience.”

 Fortunately, it’s becoming increasingly easy for Shopify brands to collect the sort of high-value customer data that’s needed for effective marketing personalization, such as identity, preference, behavior and intent data, directly from the customer.

-Let’s take a closer look at two particularly effective collection tools.
+Let’s take a closer look at three particularly effective collection tools.